|

 (forget the cigarettes and coffee).

-3 OClock
+3 O’CLOCK

-Prayer.
-Jesus told
+Jesus told Saint Faustina, “I

-Saint Faustina, I remind you, My daughter, that as often as you hear
+remind you, My daughter, that as often as you hear the clock strike the third

-the clock strike the third hour, immerse yourself completely in My mercy,
+hour, immerse yourself completely in My mercy, adoring and glorifying it;

-adoring and glorifying it; invoke its omnipotence for the whole world, and
+invoke its omnipotence for the whole world, and particularly for poor sinners;

-particularly for poor sinners; for at that moment mercy was opened wide for
+for at that moment mercy was opened wide for every soul. . . . try

-every soul. . . . try your best to make the Stations of the
+your best to make the Stations of the Cross in this hour” (Diary, 1572).

 The Liturgy of the Hours (or